voidshine/dameo_book/Introduction.md

 But Black has a second continuation:

 B)	*7.h4h5&nbsp; &nbsp; &nbsp;g6g4!?*
-This answer leads to puzzling complications where it's impossible for a human to figure out.
+This answer leads to puzzling complications that are impossible for a human to figure out.
 Therefore, I didn't risk going for this continuation against a master of combination play like Busybee.
 What follows is possible:

 *8.g3h4&nbsp; &nbsp; &nbsp;&nbsp; &nbsp;g5f4!?*